janimo/textsecure/README.md

 Configuration
 -------------

-Copy .config to a directory and modify it, then run the tool from that directory.
+Copy cmd/textsecure/.config to a directory and modify it, then run the tool from that directory.
 It will create .storage to hold all the protocol state.
 Removing that dir and running the tool again will trigger a reregistration with the server.

 Usage
 -----

-** Do not run multiple instances of the app from the same directory, it (and the server) can get confused **
+**Do not run multiple instances of the app from the same directory, it (and the server) can get confused**

 This will show the supported command line flags